 You have to chill the dough!

 I know.
 There are all kinds of “no chill cookie” recipes on the internet and that’s great.
 Unfortunately, this just doesn’t happen to be one of them.
-The dough will stick to your rolling pin or cookie stamps like mad if you don’t just let it chill out for a second.
-Also, I really like to chill the dough for 15-30 minutes before baking to make sure the design shows up in the baked cookies.
-I promise, eggnog cookies are worth the wait!
-Just don’t skip this part.
+The dough will stick to your rolling pin or cookie stamps like crazy if you don’t just let it chill out for a second.

 Storing the cookies

-To store the eggnog cookies, place them in an airtight container for up to one week.
+To store the cookies, place them in an airtight container for up to 1 week.
 You can also freeze the cookies unglazed in an airtight container for up to two months!
 Before serving, whisk up the glaze, dip the cookies, and let harden before serving.

 A closeup of stamped shortbread on a grey table next to a pine branch.